 Rural cooperatives across the country have a history of inventiveness and determination, working together to sustain communities and enhance the lives of the hard-working souls who were tough enough to “make it” outside of an urban hub.
 LPEA’s founding fathers (and mothers) were no less determined, and when spurred by the federal Rural Electrification Administration (REA), established in 1936 to provide loans explicitly to “shine the light” in rural areas, they came together to make La Plata Electric Association, Inc. happen.

-The first meeting of the cooperative was held August 22, 1939, and called to order at 8 p.m. at 854 Main Ave. in Durango.
+The first meeting of the cooperative was held on August 22, 1939, and called to order at 8 p.m. at 854 Main Ave. in Durango.
 The original certificate of incorporation had been filed with the Secretary of State on August 16, 1939.
-On hand that fateful night were W.E.
-Tyner, the incorporating director selected as chairman, and incorporating directors J. Fred Hill, Frank Gray, Edna M. Coppuck, J.H.
+On hand that fateful night was W.E.
+Tyner, the incorporating director selected as chairman and incorporating directors J. Fred Hill, Frank Gray, Edna M. Coppuck, J.H.
 Durry, James F. Gore, George Morgan, E.E.
-Hively, Betty Stock and Mildred Laurie.
+Hively, Betty Stock, and Mildred Laurie.